ktravers/ktravers.github.io/_posts/2017-03-23-dev-ops-crash-course-day-four.md

   - When under heavy load, it'll tell you container started, but it's actually NOT

 [runpty](https://en.wikipedia.org/wiki/Pseudoterminal) - without using this, we can't properly stream output from terminal stream (rkt container) to Elixir port.
 Does something with rkt command to make it work.

+#### Cron

+When you run a cron job, it sends mail to user.
+Run `mail` command to see messages.

+#### Templates

+ vm.args.erb: lives on server so when build process finishes, copies args into the right place.
+Essentially a config file.

+#### Files

+Bash scripts used by Rocket.
+Hijacks setup scripts.
+Tells it to install in container.

+#### Build script

+Take out `acbuild --debug run -- /bin/bash -l -c "easy_install tzupdate nose nose-json"`?
+For python, which we don't use.

 #### TODOs